A trap tunnel is a wooden box designed to protect your tamariki and pets from the trap inside.

 1 x 75mm flat head nail

-Hammer in a 60mm nail in each corner of the base piece through to the walls.
-This is a bit fiddly to hold the pieces in the correct position, so you may need some help for this (we recommend using a block of 4 pieces of timber screwed together – as in the picture below).
-Use a nail in the centre of each side for added strength.
+Hammer in a 60mm jolt head nail in each corner of the base piece through to the walls.
+This is a bit fiddly to hold the pieces in the correct position, so you may need some help for this.

 Using a staple in each corner, fasten the front back mesh to the tunnel.
 Ensure the entrance hole is level with the top of the base.
-File back the sharp edges on the mesh hole entrance.
+Fold or file back the sharp edges on the mesh hole entrance.

-Hammer a staple vertically on each corner of the bottom wire – the mesh should hinge open like a door:
+Hammer a staple vertically on each corner of the bottom wire – the mesh should have room to hinge open like a door.

 Hammer the final staple in the centre of the top piece of wood just above the top wire of the mesh.
-Hammer in so the 75mm nail can be inserted through the staple without being too loose.
-The nail holds the door closed.
-The tunnel is now ready for you to insert the trap.
+The flat head nail should be able to be inserted through the staple without being too loose.
+The nail holds the door closed and the tunnel is now ready for you to insert the trap.